Top Level Commands

 export-cad(mappings)

-; Cad files written to CAD with the field/property names converted.
+; Cad files exported with the field/property names converted.

 Description